Spanish tutor near me in Hialeah, FL

 Irregular Verb Conjugation: Probar (to taste)

-Pegah taught 14 days ago
+Pegah taught about 1 month ago

 The student and tutor reviewed the Spanish verbs "ser" and "tener" for describing physical appearance, practicing their conjugation and application with various adjectives.
 They then engaged in listening comprehension exercises to identify descriptive details from audio clips, culminating in a discussion about identifying famous individuals based on provided information and a homework assignment to describe a famous person and practice sentence structures.